yugabyte/yugabyte-db/docs/USER_GUIDE.md

 This enables you to backtrack to the originating function and thus simplifies the tracking and analysis.

-Find more details in the [usage example](#usage-examples-function-execution-tracking).
+Find more details in the [usage example](#top-query-tracking-1).

 ### Relations

 `pg_stat_monitor` provides the list of tables involved in the query in the relations column.
 This reduces time on identifying the tables and simplifies the analysis.
+To learn more, see the [usage examples](#relations-1)

 ### Monitoring queries terminated with ERROR, WARNING and LOG error levels

 Monitoring queries that terminate with ERROR, WARNING, LOG states can give useful information to debug an issue.
 Such messages have the error level (`elevel`), error code (`sqlcode`), and error message (`message`).  `pg_stat_monitor` collects all this information and aggregates it so that you can measure performance for successful and failed queries separately, as well as understand why a particular query failed to execute successfully.

+Find details in the [usage example](#queries-terminated-with-errors)

 ### Integration with PMM